GabeScott/standard-works-vault/General Conference/1972 April - The Strength of the Priesthood.md

 I feel impressed by something that has been said to repeat an experience.
 There are a number who are listening in tonight, and one particularly who will remember this very vividly—an incident that took place a number of years ago in Japan.
 I want you to pay particular attention to a part of this, to show how a mistake in your early life can blight the possibilities of your future opportunities for service in the kingdom of God.

 It was just after the war; things were tense.
 We were at one of the upper camps where the planes could take off, and within half an hour they could be over on the Russian side.
 We were holding a noon meeting with our servicemen.
 They called on a young man to speak first.
-He announced his text from the prayer of the Master when he prayed for his disciples: “I pray not that thou shouldest take them [my disciples] out of the world, but that thou shouldest keep them from the evil.”
-(John 17:15.)
+He announced his text from the prayer of the Master when he prayed for his disciples: “I pray not that thou shouldest take them \[my disciples\] out of the world, but that thou shouldest keep them from the evil.” ([[John 17.15|John 17:15]].)
 Then this lad delivered one of the finest talks on chastity that I have ever heard.
 He closed by saying, “Rather than lose my virtue, I would die and have my body sent home in a pine box and my dog tags follow after.”

 There was a hush over that audience of servicemen, and then he bore his testimony; and as he started to leave the pulpit, he stumbled and fell, draped over the pulpit.
 We lifted him off the pulpit and worked with him until he was revived, and then took him down in the audience.